markolly/packer-ubuntu1804/README.md

-# Packer Example - Ubuntu 18.04.1 minimal Vagrant Box
+# Packer generated Ubuntu 18.04.1 minimal Vagrant Box

 This build installs and configures Ubuntu 18.04.1 minimal using Puppet, and then generates a Vagrant box file for VirtualBox.